Edgenesis/shifu.dev/docs/guides/telemetryservice/pushtoTDEngine.md

 - `username` is your database username
 - `secret` is your database password
 - `dbName` is the name of the database
-- `dbTable` is the table of the database
+- `dbTable` is the table name of the database
 - `dbType` is the type of the database

 :::note